dosipod/SrWiki/Digital-Microphone-Hookup.md

 Note that 'Other' is supposed to represent the GY-SPH0645 I²S, which did not function correctly during testing with the INMP441 setup.

 For an ESP32 in a D1 Mini form factor, you should be able to use GPIO pins 26, 18 and 22.
-To do so, edit audio_reactive.h, change the pin number and then recompile.
+To do so, edit audio_reactive.h, change the pin numbers and then recompile.

 Having problems getting the INMP441 running with WLED?
 Here's a test sketch: https://pastebin.com/Ua7s7LYF